Florian Hoffmeister

-Florian Hoffmeister, B.S.C. (born 1970), is a German cinematographer and director, best known for his work on Tár, which earned him an Academy Award nomination for Best Cinematography.
-Projects he has worked on include Five Days, House of Saddam and AMC's The Terror.
-He has collaborated with director Terence Davies on two occasions, working on The Deep Blue Sea and A Quiet Passion.
-His other credits include In Secret, Mortdecai and Johnny English Strikes Again.
+Florian Hoffmeister, B.S.C. (born 1970), is a German cinematographer and director, best known for his Oscar-nominated work on Todd Field's Tár.

 Career

 Hoffmeister graduated from high school in 1989 and got his first job as an intern electrician on a film production.
 He studied directing and cinematography at Berlin's German Film and Television Academy.
 His first film, Three Degrees Colder won him a Silver Leopard for Best First Feature Film at the Locarno International Film Festival.
 A major breakthrough would come in 2011 when he served as the primary cinematographer on the British television mini-series Great Expectations, winning him an Emmy, a BAFTA, and the ASC award.
 He was listed by Variety in its "10 Cinematographers to Watch" list.

 In 2016, he directed The Have-Nots, a film based on the novel by Katharina Hacker.
 The film is in black and white, which Hoffmeister explained as a strategy to "change how the audience in the theatres would view reality and whether the film would strike an emotional impact on them".

-Hoffmeister was hired to shoot Scott Cooper's horror film Antlers.